paypal/paypal-here-sdk-web-distribution/README.md

 Housekeeping Items
 =====================
-There are a few noteworth items that should be called out.
+There are a few noteworthy items that should be called out.
 These include:
 * This SDK is available for the US region only.
 * This SDK will only work on Windows 10 desktop/laptop browsers.
 Phone/Tablet browsers are not supported.
 * The latest versions of Firefox and Chrome are supported but if you use IE then please note only IE 11 is supported.